Romanesque architecture in Spain: Local variations

-Each kingdom, region or geographic region of the peninsula, and some human events (such as the Camino de Santiago), marked a distinctive style influenced by the geographical environment itself, by tradition, or simply by the gangs of hired masons and builders who moved from one place to another.
+Each kingdom, region or geographic region of the peninsula, and events (such as the Camino de Santiago), marked a distinctive style influenced by the geographical environment itself, by tradition, or simply by the gangs of hired masons and builders who moved from one place to another.
 As a result, in Romanesque architecture in Spain there are variations such as Catalan Romanesque, Aragonese Romanesque, Palencia Romanesque, Castilian and Leónese Romanesque, among others.

 Another fact to consider is the survival of the Moorish populations, who formed gangs of workers and artists who gave a special stamp to buildings.
 These are what is known as brick Romanesque or Moorish Romanesque.

 Romanesque periods

 In Spain, as in the rest of the Western Christian world, Romanesque art developed over three stages with their own characteristics.
 Historiography has defined these stages as early Romanesque, full Romanesque and late Romanesque.